brentlintner/linus/TRACKER.md

     * Eventually, -o to set initially open files (now defaults to -f), -f will just limit the files to the project
     * Add unicode > OR Remove '> ' from the prompt? (clean copy/paste)

+* Tests
+    * First system test: Need no color + quiet + test for testing
     * Smoke test that runs multiple times, with a minimal prompt.
     * Need to escape+enter

 * Learning: